 The applicant shall coordinate construction activities with the adjacent property owner (if not the applicant), tenants, local public agencies, utilities and service providers during construction to avoid damage to property or utilities and to prevent the interruption of services.
-Applicants shall be responsible to notify adjacent property owners of work occurring along that property owner's roadway frontage to protect their property and access.
-Work within the right-of-way that affects another property owner's private property will require additional notice and accommodation.
-The adjacent property owner is entitled to the delivery of private property removed from the right-of-way.
+Applicants shall be responsible to notify adjacent property owners of work occurring along that property owner's roadway frontage to protect their property, access and minimize disruption.
+The adjacent property owner is entitled to delivery of private property permitted to be removed from the right-of-way.